Tracking Pixel Tracking Pixel

 • Evidence of your benefits (if you are unemployed).
 Evidence of your benefits has to be dated within 3 months of the start date of your course.

-You can find more detailed information about what proof you can bring to prove that you meet the criteria click here.
+You can find more detailed information about what proof you can bring to prove that you meet the criteria here.
 On this page, you will also find information about what documents you will need to provide to join our courses for free.
-Overall, 94.2% of our students study for free at our colleges.

 If you do not have evidence of your UK residency or proof of benefits or income, please contact us here to discuss.